mansipawar29/RL-Project/README.md

 Github Link to the project:
 The ROS package that I have uploaded in my github is as follows
-1.	launch directory: main.launch file that we used to launch training.
+1.	launch/xml: main.launch file that we used to launch training.
-2.	config directory: configuration file qlearn_params.yaml with parameters for training.
+2.	config: configuration file qlearn_params.yaml with parameters for training.
 This is helping for tuning of parameters and keeping everything sequential.
 3.	training_results: results of training.
-4.	utils directory: Python file plot_results.py
+4.	utils: Python file plot_results.py
-5.	src directory: code for the training of the drone.
+5.	src: code for the training of the drone.